Esylus/Coding-Standards/1_ReviewStandards.md

 1. Focus on high-level / conceptual improvements in the code - leave minor syntax errors for a linter.
 2. Don't argue about personal style preferences, use the established company style guide.
 3. Start reviewing the submission immediately - treat code reviews as high priority.
-4. If you need to note something that is out of scope of the current review, do so but don't let it obstruct the review that is in scope.
+4. If you need to note something out of scope of the current review, do so but don't let it obstruct the review that is in scope.
 5. Maximum turnaround time on a review should be one business day.
 If you can't do this, decline the review.
 6. Do not drown the author in a sea of notes!
 Keep all points short and sweet.
 7. Verify that the defects are actually fixed.